catppuccin/superfile/README.md

 mkdir -p "<dir>/theme"
 ```

-1. Download your preferred theme from the [themes](themes/) directory, and save it to superfile's theme directory.
+1. Download your preferred flavour from the [themes](themes/) directory, and save it to superfile's theme directory.

 1. Edit your configuration file, located at `spf pl` (see the configuration directory path, usually `~/.config/superfile/config.toml`):